peterwissel/Udacity_ND_Data_Engineer/P8_Data_Engineering_Capstone_Project/README.md

 ###### 5. [I94_SAS_Labels_I94ADDR.txt.I94ADDR](P8_capstone_resource_files/I94_sas_labels_descriptions_extracted_data/I94_SAS_Labels_I94ADDR.txt):
 - `I94ADDR` State description has errors like 'WI'='WISCONS**O**N' instead of 'WI'='WISCONS**I**N'. **Project decision:**
-The only incorrect US state will be corrected manually.
+The only incorrect US state will be corrected **manually**.

 # Data Model and ETL Pipeline
 ### Conceptual Data Model
 The following data model is based on the four main questions to be answered.
 For this reason, I decided to select only the fields from the source data that provide the correct answers.
 After the data has been read in and written to the staging tables for transformation, a star data model will be created for data analysis.
 Note: This project is not large enough to store the data in a core data warehouse (3NR) as a preliminary stage.

 ![I94-Data ER-Model](P8_capstone_documentation/05_P8_I94-Data_Staging_Tables.png)
 ![I94-Data Staging Tables](P8_capstone_documentation/06_P8_I94-Data_Model.png)